-Internship Opportunities at DIS Copenhagen
+Internship Opportunities at DIS Copenhagen & Stockholm

 DIS is a leader in the study abroad field and offers more than 20 different academic programs and over 200 elective courses per semester.
-The three signature features of DIS are: (1) high academic quality, (2) course-integrated study tours, (3) immersion opportunities that allow students to integrate into the Danish culture.
+The three signature features of DIS are: (1) high academic quality, (2) course-integrated study tours, (3) immersion opportunities that allow students to integrate into Danish culture.

-Internship Objectives Include
+Post-Graduate Internship Objectives

-- Enhance critical thinking and creative problem solving skills
+- Enhance critical thinking and creative problem-solving skills

 Working at DIS

 The overall goal for DIS is to create an outstanding experience for every single DIS student.
 This requires dedication behind the scenes, an aptitude for teamwork, and a positive attitude.
 You must be prepared to work diligently to meet the high expectations of fellow DIS staff and students.